heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 # 2.2.
 The Core Game

+## Summary

+The core game of Memorativa, detailed in section 2.2, revolves around the Glass Bead Game—a sophisticated interactive system inspired by Hermann Hesse's novel.
+At its heart, the game transforms personal inputs—such as URLs, tweets, videos, books, memes, and images—into structured, interconnected knowledge artifacts.

+When you, as a player, introduce content into the game, the system prompts you to reflect and elaborate on your perception of that content.
+This reflective step, known as percept creation, ensures that each input is enriched with personal meaning and context.
+The game then visualizes your input within a "focus space," a conceptual workspace where your perception is represented as a structured "prototype."
+Each prototype is composed of smaller units called percepts, which capture distinct facets of your original input.

+As you engage with this process, the game rewards your contributions by generating "glass beads"—symbolic tokens representing your percepts, prototypes, and focus spaces.
+Additionally, the system compiles your contributions into a "Book," a comprehensive artifact detailing your inputs and their conceptual relationships.
+These activities earn you Gas Bead Tokens (GBT), the computational currency powering the game's operations.

+The knowledge you create is organized into a hierarchical structure:

+- **Basic Structures**: Fundamental percept-triplets encoding individual concepts.
+- **Composite Structures**: Prototypes and focus spaces that organize basic percepts into coherent units.
+- **Complex Structures**: Books and expansive knowledge networks synthesizing multiple composite structures.

+This hierarchy ensures that knowledge evolves systematically, from simple perceptions to sophisticated conceptual frameworks.

+Gas Bead Tokens serve as both fuel and incentive within the game's economy.
+Each computational operation—such as percept creation, vector modifications, spatial queries, prototype integrations, and book generation—consumes tokens proportional to its complexity.
+Conversely, you earn tokens by contributing valuable content, refining vectors, validating prototypes, and sharing knowledge.
+This economic model encourages thoughtful, high-quality engagement rather than mere quantity.

+Each Glass Bead Token encapsulates knowledge structures in multiple states—active (validated), quantum (probabilistic), and holographic (relational)—enabling dynamic conceptual evolution.
+The game's vector space encoding translates your percepts and prototypes into mathematical representations, facilitating efficient storage, retrieval, and analysis within your personal "inner cosmos."
+As you continue to interact with the game, your inner cosmos expands organically, enriched by the dynamic knowledge base generated from your Books.

+Privacy and security are integral, with granular controls allowing you to manage how your knowledge artifacts are shared, modified, or kept private.
+This ensures collaboration respects your boundaries and preferences.

+Concepts within your inner cosmos are recursively transformed, becoming inputs for new focus spaces.
+This recursive process mirrors human cognitive evolution, allowing continuous reflection, recombination, and synthesis of ideas.
+Advanced technical integrations—such as Retrieval Augmented Generation (RAG), Large Language Models (LLMs), and hybrid vector encoding—enhance your contributions, bridging qualitative human insights with quantitative computational analysis.

+Ultimately, the core game mechanics establish a positive feedback loop: your active engagement enriches both your personal understanding and the AI's analytical capabilities, creating a personalized, evolving knowledge ecosystem.

+## Introduction

 The Glass Bead Game is the core interactive component of Memorativa [1].
 The player has a profile (represented by a glass bead) that tracks gameplay and progress.

 1. **Player Inputs**: Players can add any meaningful content (e.g., URLs, tweets, videos, books, memes, images) to the game.
 Input quality is managed through AI filtering for relevance and user-driven intent tagging, ensuring that inputs contribute meaningfully to the knowledge network.
 A detailed exploration of these validation mechanisms appears in [Section 2.6: Input Processing] [6].